 - Shoe grippers.
 Fitting for any shoe these light crampons are great for non-alpine hiking tours in winter which might involve crossing frozen puddles, rivers, mud, wet gras or lakes.
 On our wintertour to the Lofoten we used them quite extensivly.
 They prevented us from slipping all the time and made the whole trip even more enjoyable.

 - Inner gloves.
 Preferably from Merino wool these thin gloves are worn inside your normal or thick gloves.
 This extra layer will give you additional protection against coldness, which is especially important during activities in the mountains.
-We can recommend the Icebreaker Inner Glove as a thin layer in your gloves.
+We can recommend the as a thin layer in your gloves.

 - Multifunctional bandana.
 This thin, lightweight and breathable cloth is practical in many situations.
 We use it during mountain activities where much icy cold wind is involved.
 While (sun)glases protect the eyes this cloth protects mouth, nose and cheeks from the ugly weather.
-We use one from Buff, but any cloth with the functions mentioned will serve the same function.
+We use one from Buff, but will serve the same function.

 - GPS.
 With this device we can really get off the beaten track and still know where we are and where to go next.
 The really cool thing is, that once we tracked our way and provided the details you can retrace our steps and make the same unforgettable experience.
 Our new companion for all of your future outdoor adventures is the Garmin Etrex 20 Handheld GPS .
 We’ll test it the following weeks and let you know if we share the excellent reviews on the internet.
 If you are looking for one yourself, pay attention to a long battery life (at least 20 hours), a display that is easy to read in sunlight, a waterproof body and a highly sensible GPS receiver, so that you can locate your position even in dense forests and deep canyons.